movementkitchen/website/src/blog/postnatal-return-to-exercise/index.md

 > Many seemingly unrelated postnatal symptoms, like diastasis recti, pelvic girdle pain and back pain have to do with pelvic floor muscle coordination.

 And it's not always about the weak muscles that need to be strengthened.
-Pelvic floor symptoms, such as sneeze-pee or leaking at impact could sometimes be a sign of a tight pelvic floor that gets fatigued and can’t coordinate the tasks.
+Pelvic floor symptoms, such as sneeze-pee or leaking at impact, could sometimes be a sign of a tight pelvic floor that gets fatigued and can’t coordinate the tasks.
 Many female athletes indeed have a pelvic floor that is overactive rather than weak, even postnatally.

 Women usually don’t talk about pelvic floors unless you ask.
 Sometimes, it's just too awkward or they just don’t think a musculoskeletal professional is a person who could help them.